aditya123473892/wagtail/Creating-a-new-Wagtail-release.md

 Where `version` is the version number.
 It can only contain numbers and a decimal point.
 `url` is an absolute URL to the page/file containing release notes or the actual package.

+(It will take up to a day for changes to propagate to the Cloudfront cache.
+If you need it to update faster than that, you can purge it through the horrible AWS interface...)

 ## Post-release

 * Update readthedocs so that the new version is visible and the 'stable' version points to it; if this is a minor point release, disable the docs for the previous minor release (see 'Documentation versions' below)